Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-17-convolution-based-speech-recognition.md

 ![image1](/assets/images/2021-03-17-convolution-based-speech-recognition/image1.jpg)

-I thought that perhaps I had implemented the gating incorrecly so I experimented with removing this and just having convolutions but these large value explosions still occured.
+I thought that perhaps I had implemented the gating incorrectly so I experimented with removing this and just having convolutions but these large value explosions still occured.

 I then tried changing datasets to the JSUT which is shorter and has a single speaker.